joobog/netcdf-bench/README.md

 ```

 ## Example output
 NetCDF-Bench aggregates the result of all processes and creates a summary.
-Here es an example output:
+Here is an example output:

 ```
 $ mpiexec -n 1 ./benchtool